alkaliphile/photos/content/about.md

 <br>

-I'm currently brainstorming ways to use my pictures to make a positive impact in conservation.
+I'm currently brainstorming ways to use my pictures to make a positive impact in conservation -- particularly with regards to piping plovers, which are endangered here in New Hampshire.

 <br>